Splitting Madsen-Tillmann spectra I. Twisted transfer maps: Abstract

-In parallel to Becker and Gottlieb, we record various properties of twisted Becker-Gottlieb transfer maps, as well as a factorisation result for Becker-Gottlieb transfer through Becker-Schultz-Mann-Miller-Miller transfer; some of these might be well known.
-Applying these, we show that $BSO(2n+1)_+$ splits off $MTO(2n)$, which after localisation away from $2$, refines to a homotopy equivalence $MTO(2n)\simeq BO(2n)_+$ as well as $MTO(2n+1)\simeq *$ for all $n\geqslant0$ .
+{ We record various properties of twisted Becker-Gottlieb transfer maps and study their multiplicative properties analogous to Becker-Gottlieb transfer.
+We show these twisted transfer maps factorise through Becker-Schultz-Mann-Miller-Miller transfer; some of these might be well known.
+We apply this to show that $BSO(2n+1)_+$ splits off $MTO(2n)$, which after localisation away from $2$, refines to a homotopy equivalence $MTO(2n)\simeq BO(2n)_+$ as well as $MTO(2n+1)\simeq *$ for all $n\geqslant0$.
 This reduces the study of $MTO(n)$ to the $2$-localised case.
 At the prime $2$ our splitting allows to identify some algebraically independent classes in mod $2$ cohomology of $\Omega^\infty MTO(2n)$.
 We also show that $BG_+$ splits off $MTK$ for some pairs $(G,K)$ at appropriate set of primes $p$, and investigate the consequences for characteristic classes, including algebraic independence and non-divisibility of some universally defined characteristic classes, generalizing results of Ebert and Randal-Williams.